 Availability Location Mode Semester 2 Online Online timetabled Semester 2 UWA (Perth) Face to face Semester 2 Albany Face to face

 - Details for undergraduate courses

-- Level 1 core unit in the Environmental Science; Geographical Sciences; Human Geography and Planning major sequences
+- Level 1 core unit in the Applied Human Geography; Wildlife Conservation; Geographical and Spatial Science; Anthropology major sequences

 - Level 1 elective

-- Students are able to (1) understand the social, institutional, demographic and management factors through which an environmental hazard becomes a disaster; (2) distinguish between a variety of environmental and geological hazards, including their origin, pace, frequency and intensity; (3) appreciate the multiple layers that produce vulnerability in societies, including differences between low- and high-income countries and inherent disadvantages of particular populations; (4) gain knowledge of and experience in applying core concepts and analytical skills in human and physical geography, environmental sciences and planning; and (5) debate and design strategies for better risk management to reduce harm from disasters.
+Students are able to (1) distinguish between a variety of environmental and geological hazards, including their origin, pace, frequency and intensity; (2) understand the environmental, physical and governance factors through which an environmental hazard becomes a disaster; (3) appreciate the multiple layers that produce vulnerability in societies, including differences between low- and high-income countries and inherent disadvantages of particular populations; (4) gain knowledge of and experience in applying core concepts and analytical skills in human and physical geography, anthropology and cognate social science disciplines; and (5) collaboratively debate and design strategies for better risk management to reduce harm from disasters.

 - Unit Coordinator(s)